 5. Research the average salaries for people in your field of study

-The goal is that this income will allow you to live a good quality of life.
+The goal is that this income will allow you to have a good quality of life.
 It will also allow you to pay back your student loans within a reasonable time after you start your career.

+Part of how to avoid college debt is picking the right field.
 If your college education per year costs more than the average annual salary in your field of study, consider cheaper colleges to attend.
 Alternatively, you can research similar fields or industries that pay more on average and change your course of study.